reverentgeek/okta.github.io/_source/_use_cases/events-api-migration/index.md

 2. [System Log API](/docs/api/resources/system_log): The `next` link will always exist in polling queries in the [System Log API](/docs/api/resources/system_log).
 A polling query is defined as an `ASCENDING` query with an empty or absent `until` parameter.
 Like in the [Events API](/docs/api/resources/events), the polling query is a stream of data.

-Please see [Transferring Data to a Separate System](https://developer.okta.com/docs/api/resources/system_log#transferring-data-to-a-separate-system) the general information on [Link Header](https://developer.okta.com/docs/api/getting_started/design_principles#link-header)s for additional details.
+Please see [Transferring Data to a Separate System](https://developer.okta.com/docs/api/resources/system_log#transferring-data-to-a-separate-system) and the general information on [Link Header](https://developer.okta.com/docs/api/getting_started/design_principles#link-header)s for additional details.

 ## Event Type Mapping

 The following table describes the relationship between the Events API (1,076) and System Log (541) event types.
 This relationship is generally many-to-one, but there are a few exceptions.
 Note that there are currently some event types which do not have an Events API equivalent. **Going forward the Events API will not be tracking new event types added to the System Log API.
-This is a main motivator to switch to the System Log API.**
+For this reason we highly recommend upgrading to the System Log API.**

 | Event API | System Log API |
 | --------- | -------------- |